This course has payment options. Please click ‘Enrol Now’ link to view the Payment Options.

 Find and clarify the spine of your story.
 This is where your “story concept” will really pop to a level that is way beyond the scope of your first draft.

 You will produce a work that has a strong dramatic spine.
 The action, character journey and theme will all working together to create a cohesive structure that will resonate with readers.
-This is way beyond the scope of a first draft.

 Jan Christie wrote, “The Second Draft Course has made me acutely aware of the gaps in my story, things I thought I’d deal with later.
 Well, later is now and I have to deal with them before I move on.

-“The clear methodical spine in the second draft has been instrumental in highlighting, sometimes in an acutely uncomfortable way, what works and what doesn’t.
+Jan Christie wrote, “The clear methodical spine in the second draft has been instrumental in highlighting, sometimes in an acutely uncomfortable way, what works and what doesn’t.
 But in the process I’ve discovered new characters, new motivations, depth to both people and situations that wasn’t there before.
 It’s a challenge, but it’s also lots of fun.”

 Don’t let what you perceive as the lack of quality of your First Draft put you off.
 You don’t have to go back and make your First Draft more complete.